-Forums can be another source for question and answer.
+Despite being “old school,” online forums are still used today and they can be a great place to get questions answered.
 Two recommendations include Elite Trader and Trade2Win.
 Just be careful of who you listen to.
 The vast majority of participants are not professional traders, let alone profitable traders.
 Heed advice from forums with a heavy dose of salt and do not, under any circumstance, follow trade recommendations.

 The 2010s have been a boom era for online stock brokers.
 According to Statista, between 10% and 15% of all U.S. adults used an online broker at least once in 2018.
 While some major brokerages have remained the same (Charles Schwab), others have gone through mergers and acquisitions (E*TRADE acquired OptionsHouse; TD Ameritrade and Scottrade merged; TradeKing is now Ally Invest), and a new generation of millennial-focused brokers (like Robinhood and Acorns) has kept the old guard on its toes by lowering commission rates and minimum deposits.
 After digging into 25 trading platforms, here are the factors that set our top picks apart from the crowd.

 This leaves the $1,000-investor with the option of a discount broker.
 Discount brokers have considerably lower fees, but don't expect much in the way of hand-holding.
 Fees are low because you are in charge of all investment decisions – you can't call up and ask for investment advice.
 With $1,000, you are right on the cusp in terms of the minimum deposit.
 There will be some discount brokers that will take you and others that won't.
 You'll have to shop around.